The wandering domain problem for attracting polynomial skew products: Non-wandering Fatou components

 We are now ready to prove Theorem \ref{main}.

 {\em Proof of Theorem \ref{main}}.
 First it is proved in \cite{ji2020non} that every Fatou component of $f_0$ can be extended to a two-dimensional Fatou component of $f$.
-These kind of Fatou components are clearly non-wandering, since the their restrictions on $L$ is non-wandering, by Sullivan's theorem \cite{sullivan1985quasiconformal}.
+These kind of Fatou components are clearly non-wandering, since their restrictions on $L$ is non-wandering, by Sullivan's theorem \cite{sullivan1985quasiconformal}.
 Next we show that every Fatou component of $f$ in a small neighborhood of $L$ is an extension of a Fatou component of $f_0$.

-If $f_0$ has an attracting cycle in $\mathbb{C}, $ then $f_0$ is hyperbolic.
-In this case it is not hard to show, by the shadowing lemma, that the Fatou iset of $f$ s the union of basins of attracting cycles.
+Since $f_0$ is unicritical, if $f_0$ has an attracting nor superattracting cycle in $\mathbb{C}, $ then $f_0$ is hyperbolic.
+In this case it is not hard to show, by the shadowing lemma, that the Fatou set of $f$ is the union of basins of attracting cycles.
 See also \cite{peters2018fatou} or \cite{ji2019nonuni}.
-In the following we assume that $f_0$ has no attracting cycle in $\mathbb{C}$.
+In the following we assume that $f_0$ has no attracting nor superattracting cycle in $\mathbb{C}$.